clovenbradshaw-ctrl/hyphae/manual.md

 Remember: Event Operator is designed for **emergent structure**.
 If you're feeling like you need to plan everything perfectly upfront, you're fighting the tool.

-Start small, complete things, spawn next steps, wire when you see patterns, and let coordination materialize through action.
+Start small, complete stages, plan the next handoff, wire when you see patterns, and let coordination materialize through action.

 The structure you need will reveal itself through the work.